cjenaro/svelte-reveal-template/README.md

 ### Changing the theme

 This template uses [reveal.js](https://revealjs.com/) and [here](https://revealjs.com/themes/) is a list of all the themes, to change the theme simply go to `main.js` and change
-`import "../node_modules/reveal.js/dist/theme/black.css";` for another theme, it is important that this import is above other css imports to override the `revealjs.css` file.
+`import "../node_modules/reveal.js/dist/theme/black.css";` for another theme, the order in which this is imported is important to override `revealjs.css` defaults.

 ### Other customizations